leewheel/mod-ollama-chat/README.md

   <img src="./icon.png" alt="Ollama Chat Module" title="Ollama Chat Module Icon">
 </p>

 # AzerothCore + Playerbots Module: mod-ollama-chat

 > [!CAUTION]
+> **LLM/AI Disclaimer:** Large Language Models (LLMs) such as those used by this module do not possess intelligence, reasoning, or true understanding.
+They generate text by predicting the most likely next word based on patterns in their training data—matching vectors, not thinking or comprehension.
+The quality and relevance of responses depend entirely on the model you use, its training data, and its configuration.
+Results may vary, and sometimes the output may be irrelevant, nonsensical, or simply not work as expected.
+This is a fundamental limitation of current AI and LLM technology.
+Use with realistic expectations.
+>
-> This module is very early stages and can bog down your server due to the nature of running local LLM.
+> This module is also in development and can bog down your server due to the nature of running local LLM.
 Please proceed with this in mind.

 ## Overview